purpleprotocol/purplecoin/doc/crowdsale.md

 * The Metamask browser extension is required to participate.

 ### How to participate
-* First create a [Metamask](https://metamask.io/download/) wallet if you already don't have one.
+* First create a [Metamask](https://metamask.io/download/) wallet if you don't already have one.
 * Transfer at least 0.25 ETH to your Metamask wallet.
 We recomend 0.26 ETH min to account for transaction fees.
-* Visit https://sale.purplecoin.io and follow the instructions
+* Visit https://sale.purplecoin.io and follow the instructions.
 * Once the KYC verification is complete, you must wait for the sale to end.
 * Once the sale has ended, you can generate a Purplecoin address and transfer your XPU to the main chain.